Reviews You Can Rely On

 Credit: Natalie Kafader

 But if you tend to err on the side of berry-based beverages, then the Combo works incredibly well.
-After running this blender for one minute on the medium setting, the texture of our standard berry smoothie was creamy and easy to pour, albeit a bit on the thin side.
-The notoriously thick fruit, nut, and oat breakfast blend was also easily drinkable — a notable break from other similar models, whose smoothies from this recipe were so thick that we could only eat them with a spoon.
-The only reason the Combo didn't score higher in these two tests is that there were, inexplicably, a few large chunks of frozen strawberries among the otherwise well-blended smoothies.
+After running this blender for one minute on the medium setting, the texture of our standard berry smoothie was easy to pour, albeit a bit on the thin side.
+The only reason the Combo didn't score higher is that there was, inexplicably, an unblended chunk of frozen strawberries among the otherwise well-blended smoothies.
+Still, what was blended turned out to be absolutely “dreamy” as one of our taste testers, Genaveve Bradshaw, put it.
+Our testers were shocked that it decimated the berry seeds.
+“Where did they all go?” one asked.

 One of the most notable differences, however, between the Combo and other price point blenders is that this model is measurably quieter.
 While it was a bit louder than the competition for the first few moments while breaking up ingredients, once a vortex was formed and it settled into efficient blending, the Combo was even a bit quieter than other premium blenders we tested.